YashTote/run-your-gpt-respct/ReactChat/README.md

 # React ChatBot

+I have deployed the application on the link : [RespctBot](https://respctbot.vercel.app/)

-**To run the ChatBot clone this repository to your local machine.
+**To run the ChatBot locally clone this repository to your local machine.
 Then navigate to the ReactChat directory and run the following commands.**
 ```
 npm install
 ```